 When to See a doctor

-While loud snoring may be a sign of a serious condition, not everyone with sleep apnea snores.
-Consult your healthcare provider if you experience symptoms of sleep apnea.
+While loud snoring may be a sign of a serious condition, not everyone with sleep apnoea snores.
+Consult your healthcare provider if you experience symptoms of sleep apnoea.
 Additionally, discuss any sleep-related issues that cause persistent fatigue, daytime drowsiness, or irritability.

-Diagnosing apnea generally requires a medical assessment and may involve various tests, including:
+Diagnosing apnoea generally requires a medical assessment and may involve various tests, including:

 -